linuxontheweb/LOTW/README.md

 via the keyboard shortcut, **Toggle taskbar visibility**.
 The taskbar currently only exists as a place to hold minimized windows.
 If the taskbar is showing, then the windows held in it are kept in the window stack.
-This just means that they can be accessed by the **Cycle through the window stack** keyboard shortcut.
+This just means that they can be accessed by the **Cycle window stack** keyboard shortcut.
 However, if the taskbar is not showing, then the windows held by it are considered to be in a "backgrounded" state.
+That is, they are no longer in the window stack, and cannot be accessed by the keyboard shortcut.
+The taskbar *must* be brought back into view in order to regain access to them.

 ### Keyboard shortcuts